artemis-platform/artemis_platform/README.md

 It can be installed locally on the command-line using `brew cask install chromedriver`.
 Before running tests, start the headless chrome server with `chromedriver --headless`.

 By default, browser tests are **only** run in the CI environment.
-To run them locally:
+To run them use:

 ```
-cd apps/atlas_web/
+mix test --include browser # runs all tests
-MIX_ENV=test mix test.browser
+mix test --only browser # runs only browser tests
 ```

 #### Code Repository